anjasmaradwisetiadi/angular-custom-theme-with-material-angular/README.md

 # CustomThemingAngular

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.0.
+This project for riset and learning how to custom theme and typhograpy on angular material
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.